 Let’s begin this look at how to successfully perform oblique stretches by first understanding what the oblique muscles are and where they are located.
 Oblique muscles are a muscle group by your ribs and upper body sides.
 They are a part of your core and consist of two groups – external and internal obliques (1).
 The WebMD dictionary defines external obliques as abdominal muscles located on both sides of the torso ( 2).
 Internal obliques are muscles that are on the inner side of the external obliques (4).

 Why Are Oblique Stretches Important?

-There are people who feel they don’t really need stretches due prevalent flexibility, or the minor role they play in their training.
+There are people who feel they don’t really need stretches due to prevalent flexibility or the minor role they play in their training.
 However, besides one’s range of flexibility, there are a lot of other benefits that are available through the process (6).
 We should not underestimate the importance of stretching before and after a workout.
-Take a look at a short list of the positive effects:
+Take a look at a shortlist of the positive effects:

 Treats And Prevents Back Pain

 When you don’t stretch, muscles stiffen and become less flexible over time, causing back pain.
 This is why regular performance of lower back and oblique stretches may either prevent or treat back pain issues (7).